 Mandatory Disclosures in Alabama

-Landlords must disclose specific information to tenants:
+Landlords must disclose the following information to tenants:

 Changing the Locks in Alabama